Aliens-From-Earth/Aliens-From-Earth/README.md

-# wrong-intro
+# Aliens-From-Earth
-I'm a programmer with a good sense of humor
+I'm a game developer with a good sense of humour